MicrosoftDocs/security/operations/respond-incident.md

 This section steps you through an Adversary in the Middle (AiTM) incident as an example of how to do incident triage, investigation, and resolution using Microsoft Sentinel and Microsoft 365 Defender.

-An AiTM attack uses a combination of phishing sites to steal passwords, hijack a user’s sign-in session, or uses a proxy to obtain session cookies to gain access, skipping the authentication process even if the user performs multi-factor authentication (MFA).
+An AiTM attack uses a combination of phishing sites to steal passwords, hijack a user’s sign-in session, or uses a proxy to obtain session cookies to gain access.
+The attack skips the authentication process even if the user performs multi-factor authentication (MFA).
 The attacker then uses the stolen credentials or session cookies to access affected users’ mailboxes and perform follow-on business email compromise (BEC) campaigns against other targets.

 For more information, see [From cookie theft to BEC: Attackers use AiTM phishing sites as entry point to further financial fraud](https://www.microsoft.com/security/blog/2022/07/12/from-cookie-theft-to-bec-attackers-use-aitm-phishing-sites-as-entry-point-to-further-financial-fraud/).